 |Damage in Belgrade caused by the 6 April 1941 raid.|

-British Middle East Commander General Archibald Wavell has become increasingly worried about the course of the campaign in Libya under new General Officer Commanding & Military Governor of Cyrenaica Lieutenant General Philip Neame.
+British Middle East Commander General Archibald Wavell has become increasingly worried about the course of the campaign in Libya under new General Officer Commanding & Military Governor of Cyrenaica Lieutenant-General Philip Neame.
 Wavell has sent the man that Neame replaced, Lieutenant-General Richard O'Connor, who arrived yesterday, to see if he can be of help.
 Nobody at Neame's headquarters really knows where the Afrika Korps panzers are, but everyone knows they are getting closer.
-Accordingly Neame and O'Connor lead a small convoy of vehicles to a new headquarters further back.
+Accordingly, Neame and O'Connor lead a small convoy of vehicles to a new headquarters further back.
 However, the Afrika Korps is even closer than they obviously thought, because advance motorcycle units under Gerhard von Schwerin capture the convoy and the two generals.
-The Germans quickly spirit the two bemused officers to imprisonment in Italy, along with fellow travelling companion and now fellow prisoner Brigadier John Combe.
+The Germans quickly spirit the two bemused officers to imprisonment in Italy, along with a travelling companion and now fellow prisoner Brigadier John Combe.

 Rommel's forces close the pincer on Mechili between Italian and German troops and capture about 3000 British soldiers.
-Rommel leads from the front, as is his wont.
+Rommel leads from the front, as is his habit.
 Afrika Korps also takes Msus.
 One might think that this would be viewed by headquarters as a monumental victory - but in Berlin, the high command is dismayed that so many British have escaped to Tobruk.

 Convoy AC 3 departs from Alexandria bound for Tobruk, Convoy AG 11 (five British ships) departs from Alexandria bound for Suda Bay.
 The latter convoy, AG 11, is intended to beef up the British military presence on Crete.